-James Wells, PhD, chair of the Department of Pharmaceutical Chemistry, UCSF School of Pharmacy, has been honored with the 2011 Bristol-Meyer Squibb Smissman Award.
+James Wells, PhD, chair of the Department of Pharmaceutical Chemistry, UCSF School of Pharmacy, has been honored with the 2011 Bristol-Myers Squibb Smissman Award.
 The Smissman Award calls attention to a senior scientist whose work has had a substantial impact on the intellectual and theoretical development of medicinal chemistry.
 Wells is known for the discovery and design of small molecules that trigger or modulate cellular processes.
 The award was presented by The Division of Medicinal Chemistry of the American Chemical Society (ACS) at the ACS annual meeting in Anaheim, California on March 28, 2011.

-The Reaction Times, February 2011 — a newsletter published by the American Chemical Society Division of Medicinal Chemistry
+Reprinted with permission from The Reaction Times, February 2011 — a newsletter published by the American Chemical Society Division of Medicinal Chemistry

-Dr. James A. Wells, Harry Wm. and Diana V. Hind Professor in Pharmaceutical Sciences, University of California, San Francisco, will receive the 2011 Edward E. Smissman Award, sponsored by Brisol-Myers Squibb.
+Dr. James A. Wells, Harry Wm. and Diana V. Hind Professor in Pharmaceutical Sciences, University of California, San Francisco, will receive the 2011 Edward E. Smissman Award, sponsored by Bristol-Myers Squibb.
 He will receive this award in the Division of Medicinal Chemistry at the 241st American Chemical Society (ACS) National Meeting in Anaheim (Monday morning session, March 28, 2011).